 Item 2.
 Player Out of Bounds.
-If a kicking team player goes out of bounds during the kick, he may not touch or recover the ball beyond the receiving team's restraining line, unless it has first been touched by a receiving team player.
+If a kicking team player goes out of bounds during the kick, either of his own volition or by being legally forced out of bounds, he may not touch or recover the ball beyond the receiving team's restraining line, unless it has first been touched by a receiving team player.
 If a kicking team player touches the ball before re-establishing himself legally inbounds, it is a free kick out of bounds.